uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Example Discipline/110 🎀 Example Discipline.md

 pillars: List 3-8 key values that you want to uphold or eventually uphold to.
 They should be numbered to indicate priorities.
 This should also be in the YAML, but in the same order as an unordered list.
 dynamic: This is the emerging result of the pillars when viewed together.
 ---
-> Make sure you set the YAML pillars and disciplines once realized.
-Delete this when afterwards.

 [[00 🏠 Main Dashboard]] | [[111 🌊 Tasks Example Discipline]] | [[112 💡 Ramblings Example Discipline]]
 # 🎀 Example Discipline
 ## Abstract